Minnie Pallister: Early life and education

-Minnie Pallister was born in Kilkhampton, Cornwall, the middle of three daughters of William and Rose (Parsons) Pallister.
+Minnie Pallister was born in Kilkhampton, Cornwall, the middle of three daughters of William and Rose (née Parsons) Pallister.
 Her father was a clergyman.
 She attended Tasker's High School for Girls and earned a teaching credential at Cardiff University.

 Career

 Minnie Pallister taught for ten years in an elementary school in Brynmawr, where she became familiar with Welsh working lives.
 Her piano skills were also welcomed by local musicians.
 By 1914 she was president of the Monmouthshire Federation of the Independent Labour Party (the first woman elected to that position), and serving on the Breconshire Education Committee.
 Keir Hardie described her "like a new meteor on the horizon" for her eloquence.